D-442 FUG: Development and characteristics

-FUG was lightly armored with welded rolled homogeneous steel, 13 mm at front and 7 mm at sides and rear.
-During production every plate was shot for quality control, and traces of this testing are visible on vehicles.
-Armor was sufficient for small arms fire and small shell fragments, but not .50-calibre fire.
-The vehicle has very few penetration points at the bottom of the body, providing good mine protection.
-To facilitate this the front axle had external fastening points rather than screws through the belly plate, and only the steering rod penetrated the armor.
+The FUG was lightly armoured with welded rolled homogeneous steel plates, 13 mm thick at the front and 7 mm thick at the sides and rear.
+During production, every plate was test-fired upon for quality control, and traces of this testing are visible on the vehicles.
+The armour was sufficient against small-arms fire and shell splinters but not .50-calibre fire.
+The vehicle has very few penetration points at the bottom of the hull, providing good mine protection.
+To facilitate this, the front axle had external fastening points rather than screws through the belly plate, and only the steering rod penetrated the armour.

-The development of the domestic-designed small turret with anti-tank rocket-launcher and PKT were abandoned for political reasons.
-The turret was highly similar to the one on OT-62B, but with significantly lower silhouette.
-Therefore, a major drawback of the D-442 FUG was a lack of permanent armament and firing ports.
-Operating the pintle-mounted front 7.62 mm light machine gun, required the gunner be exposed to counter-fire.
+The development of a domestically designed small turret with an anti-tank rocket launcher and PKT machine gun was abandoned for political reasons.
+The turret was highly similar to the one on the OT-62B but with a significantly lower silhouette.
+Consequently, a major drawback of the D-442 FUG was a lack of permanent armament and firing ports.
+Operating the pintle-mounted front 7.62 mm light machine gun required the gunner to be exposed to counter-fire.

-The vehicle shares the seating configuration, and infra-red driving lights of the BRDM-1 and BRDM-2.
-Like the BDRM-1 it has no permanent armament, windshields replaceable in combat with armoured shutters, and two firing ports on each side of the troop compartment.
-Both driver and commander can use episcopes to view the battlefield.
+The vehicle shares the seating configuration and infrared driving lights of the BRDM-1 and BRDM-2.
+Like the BRDM-1, it has no permanent armament, windshields that can be replaced in combat with armoured shutters, and two firing ports on each side of the troop compartment.
+Both the driver and the commander can use episcopes to view the battlefield.

-The D-442 FUG has hatches over the commander's and driver's stations and round escape hatch in the floor.
+The D-442 FUG has hatches over the commander's and driver's stations and a round escape hatch in the floor.
 The vehicle is equipped with a winch, primarily for self-recovery when stuck in difficult terrain.
-To improve cross-country capability, the driver may use the central tire-pressure regulation system to temporarily decrease the pressure in all tires before crossing an obstacle.
-The four auxiliary belly wheels can hydraulically lower for crossing obstacles and gaps.
-In water, the vehicle is driven by two water jets which are steered by reversing thrust.
-Stability in water is improved by a trim board erected at the front before entering the water, serving as additional armour outside water.
+To improve cross-country capability, the driver may use the central tyre-pressure regulation system to temporarily decrease the pressure in all tyres before crossing an obstacle.
+The four auxiliary belly wheels can be lowered hydraulically for crossing obstacles and gaps.
+In water, the vehicle is driven by two water jets that are steered by reversing thrust.
+Stability in water is improved by a trim board erected at the front before entering the water, which serves as additional armour on land.

-It was primarily for reconnaissance behind enemy lines and was converted for artillery observation, mobile command/observation, and NBC reconnaissance.
-The Hungarian FÚG version can be fitted with a pintle-mounted RPD LMG, but on the OT-65 the main weapon was a 7.62 UK (vz.
-59) general purpose machine gun with electromagnetic release.
+It was designed primarily for reconnaissance behind enemy lines and was converted for artillery observation, mobile command/observation, and NBC reconnaissance.
+The Hungarian FUG version can be fitted with a pintle-mounted RPD LMG, but on the OT-65 the main weapon was a 7.62 mm UK (vz.
+59) general-purpose machine gun with electromagnetic release.